 Pantos and Christmas Shows

-Christmas Markets: Smell the glühwein
+Christmas Market: Smell the glühwein

 To some extent Edinburgh's weather dictates the success of these christmas events.
 If we're lucky the city is crispy chilled and dry.
 But it can be dreich, windy and wet.
-Too warm and the ice rink melts.